dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 UserWarning: resource_tracker: There appear to be 1 leaked semaphore objects to clean up at shutdown
 ```

-DuckDB performs well both in-memory and external, and there is no clear visible point at which data no longer fits in memory: Runtime is fast and reliable.
+DataMiner performs well both in-memory and external, and there is no clear visible point at which data no longer fits in memory: Runtime is fast and reliable.

 #### Customer (Strings & Integers)